 Marketing is a necessary part of any fundraising campaign, and it plays a significant role in your peer-to-peer campaign as you need to market to multiple audiences at once.

-First, you’ll need to market your campaign to recruit volunteers to raise funds on your behalf.
+First, you’ll need to market your campaign to recruit volunteers to fundraise on your behalf.
 Then, you’ll need to continue marketing to help reach your campaign goal.

 Target specific segments in your CRM.
 These segments will help you engage the appropriate audience with tailored messages designed to earn their support.
 You can even break these segments down further depending on the size of your campaign.

-Reach out to your existing supporters when recruiting for your campaign.
-Prioritize getting in touch with those who have volunteered for these types of campaigns in the past, those who have shown significant interest in the organization, and those who have previously supported campaigns funding similar programs.
-These supporters will be highly likely to pick up the torch and create their own campaign pages.
+Prioritize getting in touch with past volunteers for these types of campaigns in the past, those who have shown significant interest in your organization, and those who have previously supported campaigns funding similar programs.
+These supporters will be more likely to get involved and create their own campaign pages.

-After you’ve locked down your volunteers, reach out to all of your engaged supporters, alerting them about your campaign.
-Again, leverage segments to be sure you’re reaching these supporters with the right message.
+After you’ve recruited your volunteers, reach out to all of your engaged donors, letting them know about your campaign.
+Again, leverage segments to reach these supporters with the right message.
 You may direct them to the campaign’s main giving page or refer them to supporters on whose campaign pages they can donate.

-Luckily, there are a number of platforms you can use to reach supporters, no matter how they may engage with your peer-to-peer fundraising campaign.
+You can use several platforms to reach supporters, no matter how they may engage with your peer-to-peer fundraising campaign.
+For instance, you can use:

 - Social media.
 Social media is the perfect platform for long-form content, including stories, photos, videos, and combinations of the three.
 Advertise your upcoming opportunity on your social media platforms and provide links for supporters to get involved.

 - Email.
-Email is one of the most used platforms for communication in the nonprofit sector.
-Write thoughtful emails to various segments, personalizing each one to capture the supporters’ attention, and direct them to create their own peer-to-peer fundraising pages.
+Email is one of the most popular communication platforms in the nonprofit sector.
+Write thoughtful emails to various segments, personalizing each one to capture the supporters’ attention.

 - Direct mail.
-Send letters to your supporters (just make sure that they’re personalized).
+Send letters to your supporters (and make sure that they’re personalized).
 Direct them to online opportunities where they can sign up to become a peer-to-peer fundraiser.
-If you have an event associated with the campaign, go ahead and invite them in this letter as well!

 On each of these platforms, use storytelling strategies to capture the reader’s attention and encourage them to get involved.
 The hero of your story, for instance, could be the constituent that you’re working with to build a home.
 Then, you can explain how their success is vital to your organization’s mission.